Skip to content

 Primer on Election Access Laws

-This training provides an overview of legal issues that journalists may face while reporting on elections, with a focus on applicable laws in key battleground states.
-Topics include exit polling, newsgathering in or near polling places and ballot counting centers, and access to ballots, voter registration information, and other election records.
+An overview of the legal landscape for journalists covering elections, with a focus on key battleground states.
+Topics include exit polling, newsgathering at polling places and ballot-counting centers, and access to ballots, voter registration data, and other election records.